fair-trec/fair-trec.github.io/how-to-trec.md

 # What is a TREC Track?
 TREC is organized into tracks, such as Fair Ranking, Precision Medicine, and Conversational Assistance.
 Each track provides a corpus of documents and 1-2 tasks: defined information retrieval tasks that participants build systems to address.
 The tasks usually provide a set of queries (called topics), and participants submit their systems’ responses to the queries.
 The task organizers then evaluate these responses and score each submission.
 Within this structure, the precise details can vary from track to track and year to year.

+# What is the TREC Fair Ranking track?

+The *Fair Ranking* track is a TREC track in which search results are evaluated not only on their relevance or utility but on their *fairness*.
+In the first two years (2019 and 2020), it was a scholarly search problem: rerank search results for research articles (from Semantic Scholar) to ensure that researchers from less prestigious positions or institutions are not systematically under-represented in the final rankings.

+This year, the track is based on Wikipedia; the framing problem is a search tool to help editors find articles to edit, with the goal of providing fair attention to articles across various dimensions.
+More details are coming soon.

 # What is the social benefit of TREC?
 TREC has been instrumental in catalyzing information retrieval research and development.
 Besides the community and professional development it affords to participants, it produces durable artifacts (test collections) that enable substantial ongoing research.
 Each track and task typically results in a data set consisting of: